-Laces, (check), Powerstrap, (check), BOA, (check).
-With that we introduce you to the burly all mountain slayer, the Vans Infuse Snowboard Boot.
-New for 2017/18 is the Vans Infuse Pat Moore signature colorway featuring rich full grain leather, heat-moldable liners, UltraCush footbeds and Vans revolutionary Flex Control.
+Laces, Powerstrap, & BOA, (check).
+With that, we introduce you to the burly all-mountain slayer, the Vans Infuse Snowboard Boots.
+New for 2018 is the Vans Infuse Pat Moore signature colorway featuring rich full grain leather, heat-moldable liners, UltraCush footbeds, and Vans revolutionary Flex Control.
 It will be hard if not impossible to find a more versatile and responsive snowboard boot currently on the market.

 Vans Infuse Review